andybeet/website/_posts/2025-02-15-enhancing_rpackages.md

 * `pkgdown` will create the website locally from a single function call, `build_site()`.
 The default layout is pretty good right out of the box, but you can customize a little if you'd like.
 * `usethis` will create a GitHub action (with the functions `use_github_action()` or `use_pkgdown_github_pages()`) to redeploy your website everytime you make changes to the code or documentation

 Not only will a website make your package more user friendly, it will highlight your documentation and show you where you need to focus more attention.
-A previous post on [GitHub actions]({{site.baseurl}}/posts/2024/05/githubactions1/) for R packages explain in more detail.
+A previous post on [GitHub actions]({{site.baseurl}}/posts/2024/05/githubactions1/) for R packages explain this in more detail.

 ### Add user guides